One of the huge aspects of modern sales and marketing is email outreach.

 So, it becomes important for you to bring utter clarity in your emails about the following:

 - What are customers supposed to do right after reading this email?

 The trickiest part is not making the customers feel that you have reached them again.
 Your copy needs to be clear and precise.

-The less time you will take of the customer, the more they will appreciate it, and will be more inclined to go through your CTA.
+The less time you will take for the customer, the more they will appreciate it and will be more inclined to go through your CTA.

 Give Them Context